Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Introduction

-\textbf{Results and technical contributions.} The goal of the present work is to simplify and extend the applicability of the interpolation method, and we do this in several important ways.
-First, we extend the interpolation method to a variety of models on Erd{\"o}s-R\'{e}nyi graphs not considered before.
-Specifically, we consider independent set, MAX-CUT, Ising model, graph coloring (henceforth referred to as Coloring), K-SAT and Not-All-Equal K-SAT (NAE-K-SAT) models.
-The coloring model, in particular, is of special interest as it is the first non-binary model to which interpolation method is applied.

 Second, we provide a simpler and a more combinatorial interpolation scheme as well as analysis.
 Moreover, we treat the zero temperature case (optimization problem) directly and separately from the case of the log-partition function, and again the analysis turns out to be substantially simpler.
-As a result, we prove the existence of the limit of the appropriately rescaled value of the optimization problems in these models, including independent set problem, thus resolving an open problem earlier stated.
+As a result, we prove the existence of the limit of the appropriately rescaled value of the optimization problems in these models, including the independent set problem, thus resolving the open problem stated earlier.

 Third, we extend the above results to the case of random regular graphs (and hypergraph ensembles, depending on the model).
-The case of random regular graphs has been considered before by Franz, Leone and Toninelli~\cite{FranzLeoneToninelliRegular} for the K-SAT and Viana-Bray models with even number of variables per clause, and Montanari~\cite{MontanariLDPCInterpolation} in the context of bounds on the performance of {\em low density parity check} (LDPC) codes.
+The case of random regular graphs has been considered before by Franz, Leone and Toninelli \cite{FranzLeoneToninelliRegular} for the K-SAT and Viana--Bray models with an \textit{even} number of variables per clause, and Montanari \cite{MontanariLDPCInterpolation} in the context of bounds on the performance of \textit{low density parity check} (LDPC) codes.
 In fact, both papers consider general degree distribution models.
 The second of these papers introduces a multi-phase interpolation scheme.
-In this paper we consider a modification of the interpolation scheme used in~\cite{FranzLeoneToninelliRegular} and apply it to the same six models we are focusing in the case of Erd{\"o}s-R\'{e}nyi graph.
+In this paper we consider a modification of the interpolation scheme used in \cite{FranzLeoneToninelliRegular} and apply it to the same six models we are focusing in the case of Erd{\"o}s--R\'{e}nyi graph.